KeertanaSG/ITSDTeamProj/README.md

 ## Getting Started

 To get started with the project, please refer to the project's documentation for installation and setup instructions.

-## Contributing

-We welcome contributions from the community to enhance and improve our tactical card game project.
-If you'd like to contribute, please fork the repository, make your changes, and submit a pull request.